Hollywood/check-topic-teams/README.md

 Ideas for future:
   - Create a ticket in their help desk system after a period of time (now that `schedule` is an event) if these requirements are not satisfied.
   - Determine how to check to see if a `Topic` pertaining to a valid internal `project` has been added to the repo.
+  - Determine if teams that are related to other repos with the same project topic are missing from any particular one.
+If so, create an issue asking the repo owner if they'd like to add the team.

 ## Setup